e-lab/torch-PredNetNew/README.md

 Folder description:

 1. [train](train): Training the model
+3. [utils](utils): Contains utility script such as one for preparing dataset for training
 2. [visualize](visualize): Visualize the predicted output alongwith different states of the saved model

-3. [utils](utils): Contains utility script such as one for preparing dataset for training
+First generate dataset compatible for this repository using [utils](utils), then [train](train) the network, and then use [visualization](visualize) tool to see the trained network's representation.